BuildsystemsX/circular-component-creator/README.md

-# circular-component-creator
+# Circular Component Creator

-The **Circular Component Creator** allow us to compare multiple construction component systems and fine-tune them to fit the design criteria, budget and sustainable goals of our clients.
+The Circular Component Creator allows us to compare multiple construction component systems and fine-tune them to fit our client's design criteria, budget, and sustainable goals.

+This first UI prototype uses Streamlit native components and a square SVG for test purposes.